Get insider access

 Transducer Dynamic

-The Jabra Elite 3 have an almost identical design to the Jabra Elite 5 True Wireless, with a teardrop shape and a modest manufacturer's logo on each earbud.
-They stick out of your ear a bit, though.
+These earbuds have an almost identical design to the Jabra Elite 5 True Wireless, with a teardrop shape and a modest manufacturer's logo on each earbud.
+They look quite subtle in your ears but do stick out a bit.
 These buds come in four different color variants to better suit your style: 'Lilac', 'Dark Grey', 'Light Beige', and 'Navy'.

 7.5